 Intergovernmental - Federal.
 Monies obtained by the district from federal resources.
 The majority of these revenues are split between ESSER funds, Special Ed.
 Part B-IDEA Fund, the Free & Reduced breakfast & lunch program for the food service program, and Title I Disadvantaged Children Fund.
-FY24 Revenue is estimated to decrease 17.5% as ESSER funds continue to decline as the grants come to an end.
-The final portion of ESSER funds are spent in FY25 and a return to pre-COVID-19 Federal funding levels happens in FY26.
+FY25 Revenue is estimated to decrease 26.1% as ESSER funds continue to decline as the grants come to an end.
+The final portion of ESSER funds will be spent in FY25 and a return to pre-COVID-19 Federal funding levels will occur in FY26.

 Personal Services.
 Amounts paid to school district employees who hold positions of a permanent nature or who have been hired temporarily.
-FY24 expenditures are estimated to increase 2.6%.
+FY25 expenditures are estimated to increase 2.2%.
 The majority of employees will receive 2% cost of living increases and step increases.
-Savings are achieved with retiring teachers replaced with new teachers at lower costs.
-Projections for FY25 through FY27 show increases of less than 3.7%.
+Savings are being achieved through retiring teachers being replaced with new teachers at lower costs.
+Projections for FY26 through FY28 show increases of 3.7% or less.

 Fringe Benefits.
 Amounts paid by the school district on behalf of employees.
 This includes costs such as retirement contributions, medical, dental insurance and Medicare contributions.
-FY24 expenditures are estimated to increase 5.1%.
+FY25 expenditures are estimated to increase by 4.0%.
 Retirement costs will increase at the same percentage as the increase of personal services.
-Medical insurance premiums are projected to increase 6% January of 2024.
+Medical insurance premiums are projected to increase 6% January of 2025.
 The majority of the increases projected annually are a result of increasing cost of medical care for our employees.

 Purchased Services.
 Expenditures made to provide the school district with services.
 This can include everything from the cost of utilities to the cost of personnel that are not employees providing a service to the district.
-FY24 budget is down 4.6% from the FY23 budget.
-The difference is a reduction in the Permanent Improvement fund projects funded by this object.
-Slight increases are projected in FY25 and FY26 with a 7% increase projected in FY27 as Permanent Improvement fund projects funded with this object increase.
+The FY25 budget is 5.6% less than the FY24 budget.
+This difference is mainly attributed to a reduction in projects within the Permanent Improvement fund that fall into this expenditure category.
+An increase of 0.4% is projected for FY26, while increases of 1.5% and 6.3% are projected in FY27 and FY28.

 Supplies & Materials.
 Amounts paid for material items of an expendable nature that are consumed, worn out or deteriorated from use, or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
-FY24 budget decreases 17.8% compared to the FY23 budget.
-Almost 13% of the decrease relates to timing issues with technology purchases in FY23.
-The balance of the decrease relates to the Auxiliary Services Fund and nonpublic schools spending their allocations prior to the deadline of June 30, 2023.
-Projections for FY25 shows a 3.1% decrease from FY24, a 1.4% increase in FY26, and a slight decrease for FY27.
+The FY25 budget decreases by 10.2% when compared to the FY24 budget.
+Much of the decrease relates to timing issues with purchases made in FY24.
+Projections for FY26 show an additional decrease of 3.2%, with an increase of 1.6% projected for FY27 and decrease of 0.3% projected for FY28.

 Capital Outlay.
 Expenditures for the acquisition of, or additions to, capital assets.
-FY24 budget is \$1.4 million less than FY23 as several projects were completed and or budgeted in FY23 including walk in cooler projects at several schools for food service, a partial payment for a portable classroom at the GEC school (nonpublic school), and HVAC projects at multiples schools using ESSER funds.
-Normally the majority of projected capital outlays take place in the Permanent Improvement Fund.
+The FY25 budget is \$4.6 million less than FY24 as several projects were completed and or budgeted in FY24 including paving and concrete projects at several schools and HVAC projects at multiples schools using Permanent Improvement and ESSER funds.
+Normally, the majority of projected capital outlays take place in the Permanent Improvement Fund.
 Most of these expenditures are maintenance projects for our current facilities.
-It was projected in FY22 that the district would need to spend \$7 million every year in order to maintain our facilities in their current condition.
+It was projected in FY24 that the district would need to spend approximately \$8.5 million per year in order to maintain our facilities and meet our goal of keeping the Facility Condition Index (FCI) at 10% or less.